 Windows, external doors and joinery

 Repair category: 2

-Notes: Some defective window seals were noted which should be replaced.
-The older style windows also show signs of general wear at operating mechanisms and handles.
+Notes: A defective window seal was noted at the rear living room window.
+The windows are of an older style and show signs of general wear at operating mechanisms and handles.
+Staining was also evident at the PVC features at the windows.